How to Adopt

 3. Email the completed form to info@cypruspridehouse.org

-6. You need you to print, sign, date and post your completed adoption form to us as soon as possible.
-This would finalise the adoption process.
+7. You need to print, sign, date, and post your completed adoption form to us as soon as possible.
+This finalises the adoption process.

-7. I prepare all our pets with everything they need, including a pet passport, being neutered/spayed (if over 6 months of age), all vaccinations and a microchip.
+8. We prepare all pets with everything they need, including a pet passport, being neutered/spayed (if over 6 months of age), all vaccinations and a microchip.
 Most pets are ready to fly on the next available flight, which we arrange to fit in with your availability the best we can.

 Your Pet’s Flight and Day of Arrival

-1. We take the pets to the airport and check them in for their flight.
-They will be in their travel crates.
+1. We take the pets to the airport in their travel crates and check them in for their flight.

-2. Once they have landed in your country, they will be checked in by the airport’s animal welfare team.
-This includes being given a check over and some food/water.
+2. Once they have landed in your country, the airport’s animal welfare team will check them over and provide food/water.

 3. Paperwork is also checked for each pet by the animal care team and, once given the OK, the pet is released to you – the new owner.